ericcawthon/us-state-abbr-anagrams/README.md

 With all possible combinations in hand, I then needed to check them for anagrams that were common English word.
 I did not find a web API I was satisfied would be up for the task, but did find the [wfindr R package](https://github.com/idmn/wfindr) that seemed perfect for the job.
 I deduplicated the data in my `combinations8` table and exported the combinations to a CSV file for use with R. That file can be found [here](https://github.com/ericcawthon/us-state-abbr-anagrams/blob/main/Data/combinations8.csv).

-My R script looped through each of the eight-letter state abbreviation combinations and fed each through the `find_word` function to find any eight-letter anagrams and saved any words it found to a dataframe which was exported as a CSV once the script finished runnig=ng.
+My R script looped through each of the eight-letter state abbreviation combinations and fed each through the `find_word` function to find any eight-letter anagrams and saved any words it found to a dataframe which was exported as a CSV once the script finished running.

 My R script can be found [here](https://github.com/ericcawthon/us-state-abbr-anagrams/blob/main/R/anagram_finder.r).